Podcasts

 So, Roger, a lot has happened over the last week, and, uh, a lot of that has had to do with EchoStar and Dish.
 So I thought we could do another episode in terms of the most recent developments and what's going on there.
 Tell us what's happening.

 Well, you know, that's when you thought things get boring, they stop being boring.
 We had a set of announcements from both EchoStar and related DIRECTV in conjunction with TPG.
 As our friends of the show know, TPG owns 30% of DirecTV.
-And they announced that TPG would buy the other 70% that AT and T owns for $7,600,000,000 And then there was another announcement simultaneously that TPG is also doing business with EchoStar and Dish, right?
+And they announced that TPG would buy the other 70% that AT&T owns for $7,600,000,000 And then there was another announcement simultaneously that TPG is also doing business with EchoStar and Dish, right?
 We talked about this last week.

 And so what TPG is doing here, it is buying the DISH satellite TV from EchoStar, and it's paying $1 plus an assumption of the debt.
 And then it wants to put Dish and DirecTV together as a sole entity for satellite television.
 Because satellite television is slowly but surely dying, and here we'll have then two swimmers cling to each other trying to swim better.
 Not sure how that will play out.
 Well, we know how it plays out in the long run, because satellite TV is slowly but surely dying.